Dr. Theodore Binnema

 on the 19th and 20th centuries

-Currently he is engaged in an assortment of book projects including a history of the University of Northern British Columbia’s first quarter century that is scheduled for publication and release in 2015, a study of crime history in the Peace River country of British Columbia, and a history of northern British Columbia with Ted Binnema.
-Currently, a number of his smaller research projects include work on the Canadian Tire Strike in Prince George from 1983 to 1986, the Fred Quilt enquiry in the early 1970s, and teen culture in 1950s northern British Columbia.
+Currently Dr. Swainger is engaged in an assortment of book projects including a history of the University of Northern British Columbia’s first quarter century that is scheduled for release in 2015, a study of crime history in the Peace River country of British Columbia, and a history of northern British Columbia with Ted Binnema.
+Currently, a number of his smaller research projects include work on the crime history of Prince George in the 1920s

 Dr. Charles Jago, Professor